codatio/codat-docs/docs/assess/loans/loan-transactions.md

 Commerce connection:
 - Commerce Transactions

-If the company does not have a any of these connections an error will be thrown.
+If the company does not have any of these connections, the endpoint will respond with an error.

 ## Invoices Report
-The Loan transactions endpoint returns a list of a company's loan transactions across all of its valid data connections.
+The Loan transactions endpoint returns a list of a company's loan transactions across all its valid data connections.
-This may include drawdowns, repayments and interest.
+This may include drawdowns, repayments, and interest.